jwagner/space-break/README.markdown

 STAR BREAK
 ==========

-Star Break is a html5 acrade 'ball and paddle' game.
+Star Break is a html5 acrade 'ball and paddle' game written in coffee-script.
 It features  levels full of explosives, extra balls and even nukes.
 I hope you will enjoy it.

 *If you like this game, you will probably also like my other game JS WARS*